Oleksandr Kryvets: Warld War II

-According to the German reports (File 232, p.
-28):

-“June 1943.
-The northern part of the operative region of the Pereyaslav local command center is under strengthened offensives from two partisan detachments.
-Presumably, they have connections to Kohan’s motorized band[3], part of which is located beyond the operational-rear region under and north of Nova Basan’.”

-“Army Group Centre does not have the strength and means to destroy this band in joint effort with the forces of the operational-rear region.”

-“Kohan’s motorized detachment, which carries out some of its actions in regions north of the Nova Basan’ settlement and outside Army Group South's operational zone, is delivering all-out attacks on the garrison command centers with the use of vehicles that they have, through persistent raids, seized from our rear units.”
+According to the German June 1943 reports:“The northern part of the operative region of the Pereyaslav local command center is under strengthened offensives from two partisan detachments.
+Presumably, they have connections to Kohan’s motorized band, part of which is located beyond the operational-rear region under and north of Nova Basan’ [....]
+Army Group Centre does not have the strength and means to destroy this band in joint effort with the forces of the operational-rear region [....]
+Kohan's motorized detachment, which carries out some of its actions in regions north of the Nova Basan’ settlement and outside Army Group South's operational zone, is delivering all-out attacks on the garrison command centers with the use of vehicles that they have, through persistent raids, seized from our rear units.”"Kohan" was one of Kryvets’ aliases.
 According to the commander of the partisan detachment formation in the Kiev Oblast, I. F. Cheburnov – the Communist Party of Ukraine (CPU) central committee’s authorized representative on the occupied territory – the Shchors detachment acted heroically throughout 1943, all the way up to its joining with the subdivisions of the Red Army in the September of that year.
-Information regarding the military and political work of the detachment are available in the detachment’s own records, which were verified and stored in the CPU central committee’s Ukrainian Partisan Movement Headquarters, Russian: Украинский штаб партизанского движения) and Marx-Lenin Institute archives.
+Information regarding the military and political work of the detachment are available in the detachment’s own records, which were verified and stored in the CPU central committee’s Ukrainian Partisan Movement Headquarters and Marx-Lenin Institute archives.

-A significant portion of the partisans (approximately 200 fighters) received government awards for their courage and valor in the battle against the German fascist invaders.
-With a decree effective from January 4, 1944, the Presidium of the Supreme Soviet of the USSR would issue to Krivets, the detachment’s commander, the title of Hero of the Soviet Union, presenting him with the Order of Bogdan Khmelnitsky (Soviet Union) and the Gold Star, for his “exemplary execution of commanding duties against the enemy’s rear in the battle against the German fascist invaders, bravery and heroism, and major contributions to the development of the partisan movement in Ukraine.”
+A significant portion of the partisans (approximately 200 fighters) received government awards for their courage and valor in the battle against the Germans.
+On January 4, 1944, the Presidium of the Supreme Soviet of the USSR issued Kryvets, the detachment’s commander, the title of Hero of the Soviet Union, presenting him with the Order of Bogdan Khmelnitsky and the Gold Star, for his “exemplary execution of commanding duties against the enemy’s rear in the battle against the German fascist invaders, bravery and heroism, and major contributions to the development of the partisan movement in Ukraine.”